microsoft/K8s-Storage-Plugins/flexvolume/windows/readme.md

     * Plugin allows you to consume iSCSI disks.
     * Provides fencing through the use of SCSI Persistent Reservations

+* MSCS-PDR - Failover Cluster Physical Disk Resource
+    * Currently plugin does not examine access modes or readonly flag **TODO**
+    * The disk should be in its own group with no other resources
+    * Install the failover cluster cmdlets
+    * Run kubelet with an account that is administrator in the failover cluster

 ## Folder structure
 * plugins/microsoft.com~iscsi.cmd
     * All powershell files needed for iscsi plugin
     * When deploying must add iscsiHelper.exe
+* plugins/microsoft.com~mscs-pdr.cmd
+    * All powershell files needed for MSCS-PDR plugin
 * plugins/microsoft.com~smb.cmd
     * All files for smb plugin
 * sample_yamls